krishnans2006/fpga-flight-sim/reports/report.typ

 rasterizer.sv is responsible for generating a sequence of pixels which are bounded by the specified triangle, passed in from the projector module.
 It also instantiates the barycentric calculation module, which determines if pixels fall within the specified triangle, as well as the barycentric coordinates ($alpha, beta, gamma$)

-The rasterizer logic consists of the FSM shown in Figure 6.
+The rasterizer logic consists of the FSM shown in @rasterizer_fsm.

 #figure(
     image("media/rasterizer_fsm.png"),